akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240302000000/index.md

 Categories: cs-CR, cs-LG, cs-PL, cs.LG
 Keyword Score: 30
 Keywords: Pruning, Stemming, Adversarial Attack
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.19322v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.19322v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.19322v1.pdf" filename="2402.19322v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.19322v2.pdf" filename="2402.19322v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Neural networks are successful in various applications but are also susceptible to <b>adversarial</b> <b>attacks.</b> To show the safety of network classifiers, many verifiers have been introduced to reason about the local robustness of a given input to a given perturbation.
 While successful, local robustness cannot generalize to unseen inputs.
 Several works analyze global robustness properties, however, neither can provide a precise guarantee about the cases where a network classifier does not change its classification.
 In this work, we propose a new global robustness property for classifiers aiming at finding the minimal globally robust bound, which naturally extends the popular local robustness property for classifiers.
 We introduce VHAGaR, an anytime verifier for computing this bound.
-VHAGaR relies on three main ideas: encoding the problem as a mixed-integer programming and <b>pruning</b> the search space by identifying dependencies <b>stemming</b> from the perturbation or network computation and generalizing <b>adversarial</b> <b>attacks</b> to unknown inputs.
+VHAGaR relies on three main ideas: encoding the problem as a mixed-integer programming and <b>pruning</b> the search space by identifying dependencies <b>stemming</b> from the perturbation or the network's computation and generalizing <b>adversarial</b> <b>attacks</b> to unknown inputs.
 We evaluate VHAGaR on several datasets and classifiers and show that, given a three hour timeout, the average gap between the lower and upper bound on the minimal globally robust bound computed by VHAGaR is 1.9, while the gap of an existing global robustness verifier is 154.7.
 Moreover, VHAGaR is 130.6x faster than this verifier.
 Our results further indicate that leveraging dependencies and <b>adversarial</b> <b>attacks</b> makes VHAGaR 78.6x faster.

 {{</citation>}}